JakobR/.dotfiles/README.md

 Write a script for the installation process.
 * Should check at the beginning if $ZDOTDIR is set correctly (or rather, confirm the setting with the user).
 * Should ask which of the zshrc's to link to, maybe make a guess based on `uname -s` output.
+* Use [git submodules](http://git-scm.com/book/en/Git-Tools-Submodules) for oh-my-zsh and zsh-syntax-highlighting.